The Biggest Scams Found At Disney World

 Walt Disney World works really hard to make sure that all guests are happy, safe, and entertained during their visit to the park.
 From ensuring the grounds always stay mosquito-free to creating the perfect environment for a sensory-friendly tip, Disney is all about keeping the magic alive for everyone who walks through their gates no matter what.
 However, despite how hard Disney's Imagineers — that's what they call the brains behind the design and construction of all the theme parks, resorts, and experiences — work, there are still a couple of not-so-sweet details that happen to slip through the cracks every now and then.

-Whether it's overpaying for your meals, unknowingly purchasing a fake ticket, losing out when purchasing souvenirs you don't really need, or getting the short end of the stick during a traditional pin-trading experience with someone who's pushing counterfeits, certain Disney scams are hiding in plain sight.
-Luckily, though, it doesn't take much to recognize them — it's just about being a little savvy and quick on your feet in order to successfully avoid them.
+Whether it's overpaying for your meals, unknowingly purchasing a fake ticket, losing out when purchasing souvenirs you don't really need, or getting the short end of the stick during a traditional pin-trading experience with someone who's pushing counterfeits, there's a shady side of Disney World that's generally hiding plain sight.
+Luckily, it doesn't take much to recognize them — it's just about being a little savvy and quick on your feet in order to successfully avoid them.

 Paying less means paying more